15 Exceptional Yet Underrated Destinations of India

 Bishnupur has a glorious past, was the capital city of the Malla dynasty.
 The rich architecture and handicrafts such as weaving reflect its unique form.
 Its elegance is brilliant and detailed terracotta work as the carvings on the temples or handicrafts by the weaver are just a few examples that endured the ravages of the time.
 Bishnupur is also one of the principal centres of tradition in Bengal as Gharana of Hindustani Classical Music.
 Every year the weeklong festival “Bishnupur Mela” held in Poush(December-January) is a unique experience of the ‘Bishnupur culture’ in West Bengal.

 How to Reach?
 Bishnupur has several direct trains from Kolkata.
 It is perfectly connected by NH2, which takes 4 hours from Kolkata.

 Spiti Valley- Himachal Pradesh

 Spiti Valley is perhaps the most desirable place because of the unusual purple hue of the mountains in Himachal Pradesh.
 The dying explorer in you can be unleashed in the valley of the majestic Himalayan deserts.
-The breathtaking views of pristine gurgling rivers, scenic alpine lakes, and a rare variety of flora and fauna will mesmerize.
+The breathtaking views of pristine gurgling rivers, scenic alpine lakes, and a rare variety of flora and fauna will mesmerize you.
 The open-minded local community and their warm welcome are some of the features of the Spiti Valley tour.
-It is also home to the world’s oldest Buddhist cultural center – Tabo Monastery, Dhankar Monastery, and Key Monastery.
+It is also home to the world’s oldest Buddhist cultural centre – Tabo Monastery, Dhankar Monastery, and Key Monastery.

 TIPS: The foreigners require a pass – Inner Line Permit to travel beyond Reckong Peo.